flitz-be/landing-page/content/blog/the-end.md

 **The Flitz app is not going to disappear.** You can continue to open it, and Android will even get an update. **You will be able to export all your transactions**, a feature that was asked by many.
 Below you can find a timeline.
 **If you have any recurring payments to Flitz, please stop them as soon as possible.**

 - 29/10 Blog post published, Play Store links removed from site.
-- 1/11 New sign-ups will be halted, SEPA deposit information will be removed from the app.
+New sign-ups will be halted, SEPA deposit information will be removed from the app.
 - 8/11 00:00 CET Incoming SEPA deposits won't be processed anymore and will be sent back.
 - 25/12 New feature: exporting transactions
+- 31/12 Withdrawals halted

 As for me, it's back to normie life for a while.
 I have more ideas though.
 I want to contribute to some open source projects that made Flitz possible.
 And why not an open-source, self-hosted version of Flitz?
 With more and more exchanges supporting Lightning (shout-out [Okcoin](https://okcoin.com)!), possibilities open up to make some real cool, completely self-hosted stuff.
 Maybe a new generation of the Flitz app connects to your own back-end infrastructure, exchange or node.
 BOLT12 and LN Address will completely transform how we use Lightning, and I certainly want to build more stuff using those technologies.